-Faculty from three departments (Anthropology, English, Languages and Literatures) offer programs with concentrations in linguistics.
-The programs are: M.A. in Anthropology, M.A. in English, M.A. in Spanish, and the Master of Teaching English as a Second Language.
+Faculty from three departments (Anthropology, English, Languages and Literatures) offer programs with concentrations in linguistics: the M.A. in Anthropology, M.A. in English, M.A. in Spanish, and Master of Teaching English as a Second Language.

 Certificate Programs.
-A number of certificate programs are offered by various academic units or programs on campus (see the "Certificates" table on this page).
+A number of certificate programs are offered by various academic units or programs on campus (see "Certificate Programs Offered at ASU Main, East, and West," page 17).

 Research Programs.
 ASU continues to advance as a major research institution.
 The Office of the Vice Provost for Research provides leadership in obtaining external funding and in coordinating and administering sponsored projects.
-Many graduate students receive financial support and gain firsthand experience as they participate with faculty members in carrying out these research projects.
+Many graduate students receive financial support and gain first-hand experience as they participate with faculty members in carrying out these research projects.

 Much of this work is associated with campus research centers that help to develop proposals, coordinate activities, and bring together in colloquia and conferences students and faculty with common intellectual interests.
 Such centers include the Center for Solid-State Science, the Manufacturing Institute, the Institute of Human Origins, the Hispanic Research Center, and the Preventive Intervention Research Center.
-For further information on centers and institutes, refer to pages 33-40.
+For more information, see "Research Centers, Institutes, and Laboratories," page 34.

 Research Facilities.
 The university lends support to research in diverse ways, including extensive facilities for research and instructional programs.
 Recently built facilities include an architecture building, a fine arts complex, the Goldwater Center for Science and Engineering, an addition to the Life Sciences Center, and the Computing Commons.
 The Engineering Research Center, built as part of the Engineering Excellence Program, houses advanced facilities such as the Molecular Beam Epitaxy laboratory and a clean room for microelectronic device fabrication.
-Other facilities supporting research on campus are the Institute for Studies in the Arts, in the College of Fine Arts; the Facility for High Resolution Electron Microscopy, in the College of Liberal Arts and Sciences; and the Southwest Archaeological Collection in the Department of Anthropology.
+Among other facilities supporting research on campus are the Institute for Studies in the Arts, in the College of Fine Arts; the Facility for High Resolution Electron Microscopy, in the College of Liberal Arts and Sciences; and the Southwest Archaeological Collection, in the Department of Anthropology.